Selling a House With a Lien In San Francisco Bay Area

 These actions can only happen after the lien is resolved.
 That’s usually how property liens operate.

-What is a Lien in SF Bay Area
+What is a Lien in San Francisco Bay Area

 Types of Property Liens